luvth/pyrfetch/README.md

   ```
   sudo dnf install python3 or python
   ```
-  If u are not using one of these distro , u can install it via snap or other package managers
+  If you are not using one of these distro , u can install it via snap or other package managers

 - Problems with others thing